 Five things every aspiring farmer should know

 The idea of starting a farm from scratch is daunting.
-Major investments in land and equipment.
-Not to mention all the money in inputs such as seed and fertilizer.
-All to gamble on the fact that mother nature will allow you to produce a crop that someone will buy.
+A life in agriculture takes passion, commitment and a lot of courage.
+There can be significant investments in land and equipment, not to mention all the money in inputs such as seed and fertilizer.
+All to gamble on the fact that Mother Nature will allow you to produce a crop that someone will buy.

 Here are five pieces of advice to help you BEGIN to realize your dream from Mary Robinson of the Canadian Federation of Agriculture and an Albany, P.E.I., farmer.

 B - Business sense

 Make sure you are set up with good advice from the start.
 A strong tax, financial and legal team is foundational to your farming success.
 Understand the implications if interest rates rise, crop prices substantially swing or any other relevant scenarios.
 Always host meetings with your farm team and treat the farm like a business – because it’s a business.
 Host an AGM, review financial statements and learn from your mistakes to better plan.

 There’s a different work ethic in agriculture compared to many other industries.
 The calling goes beyond the job, and that’s because it’s properly understood as a lifestyle.
 Farming success will come from skilled work and taking the job seriously, of course.
 But it also stems from passion, commitment and the ability to contribute to local, national and international agriculture.